-Most education providers want to grow, and the introduction of T Levels and the procurement of new traineeship provision are proving very popular.
-With the addition of any new programme comes additional funding rules and requirements, therefore additional need for all new compliance systems and processes – or does it?
+Most education providers want to grow, and the introduction of T Levels and the growth of the level 3 free courses for jobs (previously the national skills fund) and traineeship provision are proving very popular.
+With the addition of any new programme comes additional funding rules and requirements and therefore additional need for all new compliance systems and processes – or does it?

-Of course, each programme has individual rules but there are consistencies in the foundations of a good evidence system.
+Of course, each programme has its own individual rules and variations but there are consistencies in the foundations of a good evidence system.

 The foundations of compliance though are the same: